-- Click the Tools tab in your AdWords account, and select Attribution (Search Funnels).
+- Click the Tools tab in your AdWords account, and select Attribution.

 - You'll now see a series of reports that you can click on to learn more about your clicks and conversions.

 - There, you'll see data that you can add to your data table.
-Check the boxes of the data you'd like to include.
+Select the data you'd like to include.

 Reports and data

 Besides the Overview and Top Conversions report you'll see in the Attribution section, you'll also find several more detailed types of reports.
 These include:

 This report, known as Top Paths, shows you the most common paths your customers take to complete a conversion.
 It provides this information based on the ads that were shown or clicked, or both, before a conversion took place.
 Within this report, there are four more specific reports.
 Click the links below to learn about each one: Top Paths (Clicks) report